-New housing should provide adequate parking provision for residents in line with the design guidance contained within this plan, RMBC policy SP56, and guidance contained in the RMBC Transport Assessment, Travel Plans and Parking Standards: Good Practice Guidance.
-Information relating to EV charging points can be found in the RMBC Air Quality and Emissions SPD
+New housing should provide adequate parking provision for residents in line with the design guidance contained in the Wickersley Design Code, Rotherham Local Plan Policy SP56, and SPD No.12 'Transport Assessments, Travel Plans and Parking Standards'.
+Information relating to EV charging points can be found in the SPD No.2 Air Quality and Emissions.